South Korea, Busan

 There are many Buddhist temples in Busan, but two of them deserve special attention.
-Both surprise with their beautiful location and unusual architecture.
+Both surprised with their beautiful location and unusual architecture.
 When we were in South Korea, the Lantern Festival and preparations for the Buddha’s birthday celebrations were underway.
 On this occasion, all temples in the country were covered with colourful lantern “carpets”.
 Both the colour of lanterns and their shape matter and can be different in each temple.
 For example, white lanterns are dedicated to the memory of those who passed away.
 Lanterns in the shape of lotus flowers mean the removal of ignorance in the light of awakening.

 Small paper notes are attached to the lanterns.
 These are prayers that the faithful make that week with different intentions.
 There are special people employed to write the prayer on the paper.
 Also, temple employees then deal with hanging them under lanterns.
 This is paid service, but all money is intended for the maintenance and renovation of temples.

 For this reason, in my pictures from all Korean temples, you can see mostly colourful lanterns and almost no buildings or monuments.
 We were lucky because temples decorated in this way can be seen only a few days a year.
 The sight of thousands of lanterns hanging over the roof makes an amazing impression.
 When they are additionally turned on and are flashing after dark – the magic begins …